Foxwood Academy

 +2.8%

-Our 2022-2023 Key Stage End Point (KSEP) data shows the gap has closed in a significant number of subjects for our PP cohort and they are now achieving higher (or the same as) their non-PP peers in 9/15 subjects.
-This is particularly noticeable in Speaking & Listening and PE.
-Our PP cohort achieved higher in all 4 of our PfA subjects.
+Our 2023-2024 Key Stage End Point (KSEP) data shows the gap has closed in a significant number of subjects for our PP cohort and they are now achieving higher (or in line with) the non-PP cohort in 10/16 subjects.
+This is particularly noticeable in Maths.
+Our PP cohort achieved higher in 3 out of 4 of our PfA subjects.

 Core Subjects – Pupils who met or are on track to meet their KSEPs